Vallereya/dragonstone/README.md

 <br>

-> **Tip for Windows Users:** If you want to rebuild the project, after already doing so, you can use `.\bin\dragonstone.bat --clean` which will remove the build files, then you can use `.\bin\dragonstone.bat --rebuild` again.
-For an automated version to do both you can use `.\bin\dragonstone.bat --clean-rebuild` which will clean first then rebuild for you.
+> **Tip for Windows Users:** If you want to rebuild the project, after already doing so, you can use `.\bin\dragonstone.bat --clean` which will remove the build files, then you can use `.\bin\dragonstone.bat --rebuild` to build it again.
+For an automated version you can use `.\bin\dragonstone.bat --clean-rebuild` which will clean first then rebuild for you.

 > **Tip for Windows Users:** An installer is also available in the [Releases](https://github.com/Vallereya/dragonstone/releases) section.